denskkk/hillel_support_project/README.md

-# This is a support project for an educational institution :globe_with_meridians:
+# This is a support project for an educational institution

-# To be continued :pushpin:
+# To be continued